zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2019_plos_10-rules-network-vis.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "10 Simple Rules to Create Biological Network Figures for Communication"
+title: "Ten Simple Rules to Create Biological Network Figures for Communication"
 key: 2019_plos_10-rules-network-vis
 # paper | preprint | poster
 type: paper